mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void DrawHair(ref bool drawHair, ref bool drawAltHair)

 Allows you to determine whether the player's hair or alt (hat) hair draws when this head armor is worn.
 By default both flags will be false.
+Note that this hook is only ever called through this item's associated equipment texture.

 ### public virtual bool DrawHead()

 Return false to hide the player's head when this head armor is worn.
 Returns true by default.
+Note that this hook is only ever called through this item's associated equipment texture.

 ### public virtual void VerticalWingSpeeds(ref float ascentWhenFalling, ref float ascentWhenRising, ref float maxCanAscendMultiplier, ref float maxAscentMultiplier, ref float constantAscend)